AlexH192/k3s-cluster/README.md

 * `/k3s/` contains cluster data and documentation for k3s and trading bot deployment.
   * `/monitoring`: Contains YAML files and documentation for setting up monitoring and alerts for the trading bot.
   * `/network-configs`: Contains netplan configurations and ingress rules for Headlamp and Grafana.
-  * `/trading-bot`: Contains YAML files for bot deployment, along with documentation on the setup of Kubernetes, Docker and configuration of the trading bot.
   * `/scripts`: Contains bash scripts for sleep, wakeup and healthcheck, as well as documentation on their setup and use.
   * `/trading-bot`: Contains YAML and Docker setup/configuration files, as well as comprehensive documentation on the setup process of the trading bot using Docker, Redis Cache, Secrets and more.